Peter Weimer Davison

 Peter Weimer Davison (May 15, 1869 – February 12, 1920) was an American brigadier general during World War I.

 Early life and education

 Peter Davison was born on his family's farm near Waupun, Wisconsin on May 15, 1869.
-He attended the United States Military Academy, graduating with the class of 1892.
-During his time at the United States Military Academy, he helped found and played on the Academy's football team.
-His fellow classmates included numerous men who would later attain general officer rank, such as Charles Pelot Summerall, Tracy Campbell Dickson, Frank W. Coe, William Ruthven Smith, James Ancil Shipton, Louis Chapin Covell, Preston Brown, George Blakely, Robert Mearns, Julian Robert Lindsey, Howard Russell Hickok, Henry Howard Whitney, John E. Woodward, John McAuley Palmer and George Columbus Barnhardt.
+He attended the United States Military Academy (USMA), graduating 45th with the class of 1892.
+During his time at the USMA, he helped found and played on the academy's football team.
+His classmates included numerous men who would later rise to the rank of brigadier general or higher, such as Charles Pelot Summerall (who would become Chief of Staff of the United States Army), Tracy Campbell Dickson, Frank W. Coe, William Ruthven Smith, James Ancil Shipton, George Blakely, Robert Mearns, Julian Robert Lindsey, Howard Russell Hickok, Henry Howard Whitney, John E. Woodward, John McAuley Palmer and George Columbus Barnhardt.

 Military career

 As a second lieutenant, Davison served in the 22nd Infantry Regiment.
 He served in Montana from 1892 to 1896 and in Nebraska from 1896 to 1898.
 In 1899, he served in the Philippines with his regiment.
 Davison advanced through the ranks and was appointed to the rank of colonel on August 5, 1917.
 Davison commanded the 8th Infantry to September 1918.
 From October 1918 through February 1919, he commanded the 16th Division.
 From February 1919 to May 1919, he commanded Fort D. A. Russell in Cheyenne, Wyoming.
 In May 1919, he was assigned as executive officer of the Hoboken, New Jersey Port of Embarkation. he received the Navy Cross for his World War I service.